eworm-de/pacredir/README.md

 This is ok, it just tells `pacman` that `pacredir` could not find a file and downloading it from an official server is required.

+Please note that `pacredir` redirects to the most recent file found on the local network.
+To make sure you really do have the latest files run `pacman -Syu` *twice*.